karttur/speclib-db/_posts/2024/2024-01-09-speclib_muzzle-db.markdown

 As there are many producers, models and versions of each type of lamp listed above, there are many lamps available.
 But only a few of them are really useful.
 Lamps that are actually used with [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) must be registered in the table _lampmodels_.
 The _lampmodels_ table is linked to two support lists:

-- public.technology (list of technologies used for generating electromagnetic radiation in the lamps),
+- public.technology (list of technologies used for generating electromagnetic radiation in the lamps), and
-- public.lampinfourl (extended information and url links for each lamp model)
+- public.lampinfourl (extended information and url links for each lamp model).

-All lamps are mounted in the muzzle via the _xspeclum_ Printed Circuit Board (PCB).
-The PCB can hold 1 or 2 lamps.
+All lamps are mounted in the muzzle via the _xspecled_ Printed Circuit Board (PCB).
+The small PCB can hold 1 or 2 lamps.
 The latter is most commonly applied for extending the spectral range of LEDs by combining 2 LEDs, e.g. one LED for VIS and one for NIR.
 This usually also means that the relative light emission of the two LEDs must be adjusted, which is accomplished by controlling power supply using different resistors.
 The lamp models, the resistors, the power supply and the PCB version must all be registered in the table _muzzlemodels_ for defining a muzzle.

 Additionally, the spectral method and the kind of sample the muzzle is built for also needs to be registered with each muzzle model.
 This information is then transferred to each individual muzzle when assembled.
-As the memory capacity attached to each _xspeclum_ PCB is limited, the lamp(s), method, state and spectral range of each muzzle model is encoded using an 8-byte string:
+As the memory capacity attached to each _xspecled_ PCB is limited, the lamp(s), method, state and spectral range of each muzzle model is encoded using an 8-byte string:

 - 1: sample state,
 - 2: Nr of lamps [1 or 2],